 Things to note

-Also the filters will not show up instantly in the tool; your players need to have received the configs and sent them back + it takes around 24 hours for the processing to surface the data.
-We recommend that you run an experiment for a particular period and check it 1-2 days after the period has completed.
+The filters will not show up instantly in the tool; your players need to have received the configs and sent them back + it takes around 24 hours for the processing to surface the data.

 Great stories about great game developers, and how they thrive in the era of data.